 U.S. Federal Reserve Beige Book: St. Louis District (Text)

-The following is the text of the Federal Reserve Board’s Eight District-- St. Louis.
+The following is the text of the Federal Reserve Board’s Eighth District-- St. Louis.

-Economic activity in the Eighth District has expanded at a moderate pace since the previous report.
-Recent reports of planned activity in manufacturing and services have been positive.
-Retail sales over the past three months have increased compared with the same period a year ago.
-Reports on auto sales over the same period have been mixed.
-Residential real estate market conditions have continued to improve, and commercial and industrial real estate markets have also improved.
-Lending activity at a sample of large District banks indicated little change during the fourth quarter of 2012.
-Prices, wages, and employment levels over the past three months have stayed the same or increased for a majority of contacts across the District.
+Economic activity in the Eighth District has grown at a moderate pace since the previous report.
+Recent reports of planned activity in manufacturing and services have been largely positive, although reports from some contacts in the retail sector have been mixed.
+Overall residential real estate market conditions in the District have continued to improve, and commercial and industrial real estate market conditions have also improved.
+Total lending at a sample of small and midsized District banks remained largely unchanged from mid-September to mid-December.

 Manufacturing and Other Business Activity

-Reports of plans for manufacturing activity have been positive since our previous report.
-Several manufacturing firms reported plans to add workers and expand operations in the Eighth District, while fewer manufacturers reported plans to lay off workers or reduce operations.
-Firms in steel, automobile, appliance, furniture, automobile parts, plastics, wood products, lumber, beverage, and machinery manufacturing industries announced plans to hire new employees and expand operations in the near future.
-In contrast, firms that manufacture solar equipment, medical devices, food, and electric components announced plans to lay off workers.
+Reports of plans for manufacturing activity have been largely positive since our previous report.
+Several manufacturing firms reported plans to add workers, expand operations, or open new facilities in the District.
+Firms in automobile, silicon metal, overhead distribution products, tanker barge, primary metal, furniture supply products, fiber board, air conditioner parts, laboratory equipment, oilfield equipment, medical device, automation equipment, and railroad tie manufacturing announced plans to hire new employees and expand operations in the District.
+In contrast, a firm that manufactures aluminum products reported plans to close a plant and lay off workers in the District.

 Reports of planned activity in the District’s service sector have also been positive since the previous report.
-Firms in logistics and transportation, marketing, casinos, education, and legal services announced new hiring or expansion plans in the District.
-In contrast, firms in healthcare services and information services announced plans to reduce employment.
+Firms in health care, online shopping, information technology, telecommunications, restaurant, distribution, and insurance services reported new hiring and expansion plans in the District.
+In contrast, a firm in wholesale grocery services announced plans

 Real Estate and Construction

-Home sales continued to increase throughout most of the Eighth District on a year-over-year basis.
-Compared with the same period in 2012, January 2013 year-to-date home sales were up 19 percent in Louisville, 23 percent in Little Rock, 11 percent in Memphis, and 23 percent in St. Louis.
-Residential construction also increased in most of the District.
-Compared with the same period in 2012, January 2013 year-to-date single-family housing permits increased 19 percent in Louisville, 9 percent in Memphis, and 44 percent in St. Louis.
-In contrast, permits decreased 1 percent in Little Rock over the same period.
+Home sales have continued to increase throughout most of the District on a year-over-year basis.
+Compared with the same period in 2012, November 2013 year-to-date home sales were up 16 percent in Louisville, 17 percent in Little Rock, 8 percent in Memphis, and 5 percent in St. Louis.
+November 2013 year-to-date single-family housing permits increased in the majority of the District’s metro areas compared with the same period in 2012.
+Permits increased 8.3 percent in Louisville, 16 percent in Memphis, and 13 percent in St. Louis.
+In contrast, permits decreased 8 percent in Little Rock.

 Banking and Finance